This guide provides a small selection of best practices for pipelines and points out the most common mistakes.

 Just be aware that this also means the Groovy function will have to restart completely since it is not transformed.

-Note that asynchronous Pipeline steps (such as
+Asynchronous Pipeline steps (such as